EgoExo-Con: Exploring View-Invariant Video Temporal Understanding: Method

 \section{Method}

-Although synchronized videos depict the same content, the reasoning process often differs across viewpoints because of distinct focuses and perspectives.
-To address this, we propose a reinforcement learning (RL) framework that guides models toward developing viewpoint-specific reasoning while encouraging shared consistency.
-Rather than simply enforcing identical outputs, our approach explicitly promotes robust reasoning across viewpoints.
+We propose a reinforcement learning (RL) framework that guides models toward developing viewpoint-specific reasoning while encouraging shared consistency.
+Rather than simply enforcing identical outputs, our approach encourages the model to internalize the robust reasoning traces with structured guidance, while simultaneously preserving agreement between the outputs for each viewpoint.
 We build on Group Relative Policy Optimization (GRPO), which is particularly well-suited as it leverages relative rewards instead of absolute scores.